 In partnership with the Office of the Vice Provost for Graduate Education, the Haas Center offers the Graduate Public Service (GPS) Fellowship.
-The program awards fellowships to Stanford graduate students who want to explore and prepare for professorial or other careers in which they will engage in public scholarship and service.
+The program awards fellowships to Stanford graduate students who want to explore and prepare for professorial or other careers in which they will engage in scholar-activism, community-based research or public scholarship.

-The GPS Fellowship creates a supportive network among graduate students who share an interest in community and/or civic engagement and it provides resources to make this engagement a successful part of their future careers.
-In at least 15 seminars throughout the academic year, a multidisciplinary cohort of graduate students meets with disciplinary role models and community-engaged scholarship leaders to develop their knowledge of the following:
+The GPS Fellowship creates a supportive network among graduate students who share an interest in scholar-activism, community engagement, or public scholarship and provides resources to make this engagement a successful part of their future careers.
+In 15 seminars throughout the academic year, a multidisciplinary cohort of graduate students meets with disciplinary role models, community partners, and community-engaged scholarship leaders to develop their knowledge of the following:

-In addition to attending all group seminars, GPS fellows develop individual work plans that outline contributions to at least one Haas Center undergraduate initiative or one public service-related project within the fellows' disciplines.
-Examples include mentoring and training Haas Center fellowship recipients; assisting with designing and implementing Haas Center program assessment; developing relevant community partnerships; facilitating public service leadership workshops for student organizations; or teaching a session in relevant courses such as those connected to the Public Service Scholars or Education Partnerships programs.
-Project work plans are developed and approved in collaboration with GPS program coordinators.
+In addition to attending all group seminars, GPS fellows are supported in developing individual work plans that outline contributions to at least one community-based project within the fellows' disciplines.
+Examples include conducting research for a partner organization; facilitating public service leadership workshops for student organizations; developing programming for community partners, supporting community partner organizations' campaigns, or teaching a session in relevant courses such as those connected to the Public Service Scholars or Education Partnerships programs.
+Project work plans are developed and approved in collaboration with GPS program staff.

 A complete application includes the following:

 For additional information, please contact Joanne Tien at firstname.lastname@example.org.

 Stanford graduate students from all departments and programs who are considering careers in higher education or in fields amenable to community engagement are eligible to apply.
 Through academic accomplishments, commitment to community service, and teaching/mentoring experience, candidates must demonstrate potential to become successful public scholars.